Your cart is currently empty

 Is aniline leather hard to maintain?

 A lot of trouble.
 Aniline leather doesn't have a topcoat to protect it, so it is very porous and easy to stain.
 It's hard to fix.
 Minor problems can be improved.
 For general maintenance, you only need to dust it with a clean cloth once in a while.
 Oils, saddle soaps, conditioners, and cleaners should never be used on pure aniline or aniline leather.
 Pure aniline leathers offer a minor level of protective coating.
-So spills and dirt should be cleaned up immediately to keep the colour from changing permanently.
+So spills and dirt should be cleaned up immediately to keep the color from changing permanently.

 Aniline leather is a beautiful material with a level of luxury, comfort, and style that is hard to beat.
 But it is sometimes fragile and easy to scratch.
 So, you can use the tips in this article to make it less likely that your aniline leather furniture or other items will get marked.
 But if your aniline leather is already scratched, you can use a leather repair kit or take it to a professional for help.
 No matter what you decide, with the appropriate upkeep, your aniline leather will look as good as new for years to come.